iamyourdeveloper/lwv-verifyit/README.md

-Here's the link to the hosted example/Game page: https://playverifyit.org/
+Here's the link to the Live Game page: https://playverifyit.org/